Thermodynamic and Scaling Limits of the non-Gaussian Membrane Model

-\begin{subsection}{The harmonic Bergman projection} In this subsection, we give estimates for the Bergman projection $K_L$ applied to $a$ of the form that we encounter in the course of the proofs of our main theorems.
+\begin{subsection}{The harmonic Bergman projection} In this subsection, we give estimates for the Bergman projection $K_L$ applied to $a$ of the form that we encounter in the proofs of our main theorems.

 Let $\mathcal{H}(\car_L)$ denote the subspace of functions on $\car_L \cup \pa \car_L$ which are discrete harmonic in $\car_L$.
 The Bergman projection $K_L : \R^{\car_L \cup \pa \car_L} \to \mathcal{H}(\car_L)$ is defined by